Social Housing during the Coronavirus outbreak

 You still need to address any issues that your tenant(s) and their families are causing and there are ways of doing this.

-Pictures can also be sent to you and diary sheets completed.
-Ideally these would be sent electronically to you, but if that is not possible then paper (you may want to consider wiping over any paper to minimise the risk that any infection has managed to live on it at least until we have more defined parameters from the Government on how the infection could be spread).
+Where appropriate, pictures can also be sent to you and diary sheets completed.
+Ideally these should be sent electronically, but if that is not possible then paper can be used (you may want to consider wiping over any paper to minimise the risk that any infection has managed to live on it at least until we have more defined parameters from the Government on how the infection could be spread).